Bronze Age Stone Circle (Destroyed)

 Is this the area where the circle once stood?

 This stone circle is a mystery.
-At the time I first visited it a few years ago the area where I thought the stones were located was covered with a thick carpet of heather.
-Rooting around in this heather I uncovered several large boulders (shown in the photograph to the right), were these some of the twelve stones that my guide book told me remained of an original eighteen?
+At the time I first visited the site in the late 1990's the area where I thought the stones were located was covered with a thick carpet of heather.
+Rooting around in this heather I uncovered several large boulders (shown in the photograph inset), were these some of the twelve stones that my guide book told me remained of an original eighteen?

 After some research I realized that these stone were probably not part of the circle and in fact only one stone still remained within an earth embankment, and not in the location I had been looking in.

 I returned to Bradup after a space of three or four years.
-The boulders I had seen before were still there but this time the heather had been burned back, I knew these stone were not the circle, but the area where the stone should have been had been recently ploughed there was no stone left (photograph above).
+The boulders I had seen before were still there but this time the heather had been burned back, I knew these stone were not the circle, but the area where the stone should have been had been recently ploughed - there was no stone left (photograph above at the top of the page).
 All I could find was a patch of roughly circular soil that was a slightly lighter colour than the surrounding land, and a pile of boulders at the field edge (photograph below).
 These all showed deep gouge marks from the bucket of some kind of earth mover.
 Whether one of these stones is from the circle or not, I dont know, but it sadly seems that this circle has now been completely destroyed.

 See also Ilkley Moor & Rombald's Moor Introduction